keithbuhler/keithbuhler.github.io/pages-philosophy/syllabus900criticalthinking.md

 The class work consists of four components: reading, participating, and writing.
 You will be graded on each component.

 Reading                 25%
 Participation           25%
-Disputation Papers      50%
+Quarter Tests           25%
+Final Exam              25%

 I typically do not round up.
 So 89.5 is a “B”